Our Team

 In their free time, Jessa loves learning how to make new tools.
 Currently, they are building up their knife-making practice!

-She prefers to be outside, riding her bike on gravel roads, creating with her hands, wandering through the woods following animal trails, or finding HaShem among the tadpoles growing legs in the pond.
+Arielle prefers to be outside, riding her bike on gravel roads, creating with her hands, wandering through the woods following animal trails, singing around the Shabbat table with friends, or finding HaShem among the tadpoles growing legs in the pond.
 She is particularly passionate about weaving together scientific, traditional, and ecological understandings, empowering people to have agency in their experiences of health, and tending to the genuine joy of connecting more intimately with plants, place, and ancestral practices.

 Site Coordinator